LucianBuzzo/dungeoneer/README.md

 ## Usage

-Create a new instance of the generator and then call the `generate` method, using an object containing a `width` and `height` attribute.
+Require in the factory and then call the `generate` method, using an object containing a `width` and `height` attribute.
 The `width` and `height` attributes determine the size of the dungeon and should always be odd numbers.